 The CID has an unsecured revolving line of credit agreement with a bank whereby the CID may borrow up to \$1,000,000.
-Borrowings under the agreement bear interest at 5.75%, with final payment of principal and unpaid interest due on April 18, 2013.
-There were no outstanding borrowings under the agreement at December 31, 2012.
+Borrowings under the agreement bear interest at the prime rate (an effective rate of 3.50% at December 31, 2015), with final payment of principal and unpaid interest due on April 18, 2017.
+There were no outstanding borrowings under the agreement at December 31, 2015.